GARDENING MISINFORMATION

 It’s the massive onslaught of invasives brought on by the plant trade that ecologists want to fix.
 Not a point back in time.

-SUPPOSED ERROR OF OMMISSION
+SUPPOSED ERROR OF OMISSION:

 The OP or one of her cohorts told me that: